 |June||Colonel Williams was exchanged and returned to command the regiment|

 |August||The brigade was under the temporary command of Colonel Montgomery Corse while Brigadier General Kemper took command of a temporary division.|

-The regiment lost 28 men of the 140 engaged.
-Lieutenant Colonel Skinner was badly wounded in the chest and would not return to field service.
+The regiment took part in Longstreet’s attack on the Union flank at Chinn Ridge.
+It lost 28 men of the 140 engaged.
+Lieutenant Colonel Skinner led the charge into the 5th Maine Battery, killing two artillerymen with his sword before he was badly wounded in the chest.
+He would not return to field service.

 |September||Brigadier General Kemper resumed command of the brigade, which became part of the division of Brigadier General David R. Jones in Longstreet’s Command|

-The regiment was commnaded by Captain George F. Norton
+The regiment was commanded by Captain George F. Norton.